-From 28 August to 3 September 1943 Eleanor Roosevelt, wife of President Franklin Roosevelt, visited New Zealand.
-She came to visit the American forces then stationed in the country, to examine the work of the American Red Cross, whose grey uniform she wore throughout the visit, and to examine the contribution of New Zealand women to the war effort.
-She was impressed by the work of New Zealand women, and at the end of her visit she recorded this message to them offering her thanks for their help in hosting American servicemen.
+Eleanor Roosevelt, wife of President Franklin Roosevelt, visited New Zealand between 28 August and 3 September 1943.
+She came to visit the American forces stationed in the country, to inspect the work of the American Red Cross, whose grey uniform she wore throughout the visit, and to examine the contribution of New Zealand women to the war effort.
+She was impressed by the work of New Zealand women, and at the end of her visit she recorded this message offering her thanks for their help in hosting American servicemen.

 Te whakamahi i tēnei tūemi

 Archives New Zealand - Te Rua Mahara o te Kāwanatanga

 Reference: Weekly Review 106.
 National Film Unit, 1943

 This item is licensed under a Creative Commons Attribution 3.0 New Zealand Licence